MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/JavaLight.md

   - isStrictfp

  - A VarDeclSymbol is created for formal parameters and variable declarations.
- The VarDeclSymbol is  defined in MCVarDeclarationStatements and extends TypeSymbols.Field.
+ The VarDeclSymbol is  defined in `MCVarDeclarationStatements` and extends the object oriented type symbols Field.

 ## Functionality
 ### CoCos
+- None provided as corresponding well-formedness checks are only applicable on languages that embed or extend JavaLight.

 ### PrettyPrinter
 - The basic pretty printer for JavaLight is [`de.monticore.prettyprint.JavaLightPrettyPrinter`][PrettyPrinter]